On This Page

 - Culture: Babine Mountains Provincial Park lies within the traditional territories of the Wet’suwet’en and Ned’u’ten peoples, with the Wet’suwet’en occupying the Wetzin’Kwa (Bulkley/Morice River) valley and the Ned’u’ten occupying the Babine Lake area.
 Both nations have used, and continue to use, the area for spiritual and sustenance activities, including hunting, trapping and fishing.
 Many of the existing trails within Babine Mountains Provincial Park were originally trails used by the Wet’suwet’en and Ned’u’ten.

-- Approved Management Plan for Babine Mountain Provincial Park [PDF 828.19KB] is available online in pdf format.
+- Approved Management Plan for Babine Mountain Provincial Park [PDF]

-- Approved Management Direction Statement [PDF590.4KB] for Driftwood Extension is available in pdf format.
+- Approved Management Direction Statement [PDF] for Driftwood Extension

 Activities Available at this Park